This chapter explains how to install CompCert C.

 The public release above can be used freely for evaluation, research and educational purposes, but commercial uses require purchasing a license from AbsInt (https://www.absint.com/).
 See the license conditions at http://compcert.inria.fr/doc/LICENSE for more details.

-The following software components are required to build, install and run CompCert C.
+The following software components are required to build, install, and execute the CompCert C compiler.

 Cross-compilation (e.g. generating PowerPC code from an x86 host) is possible but requires the installation of a matching GCC or Diab cross compiler and cross libraries.

 For a Debian or Ubuntu GNU/Linux host, install the libc6-dev packages.
-If you are running a 64-bit version of Debian or Ubuntu, also install libc6-dev-i386.
+If you are running a 64-bit version of Debian or Ubuntu and a 32-bit version of CompCert, also install libc6-dev-i386.

 Unpack the .tgz archive from a terminal window: